 Please familiarize yourself with the Department website at music.case.edu.
-Information for graduate students may be found at Current Students/General Information and Current Students/Graduate Students.
-All forms may be found at the "Graduate Students" page.
+Information for graduate students may be found at "Academics/Graduate Students" under "Resources for Students." .
+All forms may be found at this page as well.

 School of Graduate Studies (SGS) oversees programs in the humanities and social sciences, biological and physical sciences, engineering, and selected professional fields.
 The SGS office is located in the 2nd floor of Tomlinson Hall, and office hours are 8:30 a.m. to 5 p.m., Monday through Friday.
 The SGS maintains a career center and is a good source of information regarding fellowships, grants, and other funding opportunities.